DE · Topics · Design · Media

 Recounting the notable breakthroughs in the evolution of CAD, Peddie points out “The transition from 2D to 3D was easy to say, but difficult to do.
 We had to basically abandon the old processes and start all over.
 People resisted that.”

-When the menu-driven Windows UI became the norm, Autodesk decided to do away with the command line, upsetting many users at the time.
+When the menu-driven Windows UI became the norm, Autodesk began introducing dynamic inputs and menus in AutoCAD, resulting in the classic command line becoming less prominent.
+The change upset many users at the time.
 Peddie admits with a chuckle, “I was one of those people who were unhappy about it.”
 But in retrospect, he says the change was the right decision.
 “When computers were limited in memory, command line was how you got things done.
 You had to explicitly tell the computer to do this or that, and you had to say it as briefly as possible,” he remembers.

 But the infusion of AI and natural language is about to change CAD UIs further.
 Peddie says, “In fact, it can be done today.
 If you want a line connecting A and B, you'll just say, give me a line from A to B, and that line will appear, and it'll be perfect.”